Active voice to passive voice in the Future Indefinite tense

 3. Nothing about the case will be done.

-4. The match will be cancelled.
+4. The match will be canceled.

 5. Will we be invited to her birthday party?

-6. How will she be approached to join the team.
+6. How will she be approached to join the team?

 7. Where will the new shop be opened?